International Renaissance Foundation: Transparency

-IRF keeps public informed of its programs and their implementation through publications in print media, by holding news conferences and presentations, via the Internet etc. Foundation employees, as well as its regional information partners consult public on IRF-supported projects and grants.
+IRF keeps public informed of its programs and their implementation by holding news conferences and presentations, via their official website, etc. Foundation employees, as well as its regional information partners consult public on IRF-supported projects and grants.

 Principles

 IRF makes its grants only to non-governmental organizations.
 As a rule, the International Renaissance Foundation announces project competitions in advance.
 Grants are made to Ukrainian organizations whose projects meet the priorities of the competitions.
 At the same time, IRF considers applications of citizens regarding the financing of various projects, whose aims meet the Foundation’s objectives.
 Apart from making grants to other organizations, IRF conducts its own operational activities by implementing projects in priority action areas.

 IRF finances national programs from its budget upon the recommendations of the Executive Board and Program Boards.
 The Foundation's experience in Ukraine and its close cooperation with other donor organizations in Central and Eastern Europe make it possible to monitor changes in Ukrainian society.
 Moreover, IRF attempts to predict these changes.
 IRF program activities are predominantly oriented to the European experience.